chain4energy/c4e-docs/README.md

 <!--
 layout: home
 title: Chain4Energy Documentation
-description: A modular blockchain built for decentralized energy.
+description: A modular blockchain built for the decentralized energy.
 stack:
   - title: Wallet Basics
     desc: Start with the basic concepts of C4E wallet.